Skip to Content

 Blackberries

 German Shepherds can eat blackberries.
-They contain many valuable antioxidants that can prevent or slow down damage to cells.
-They are loaded with vitamins and fiber and are low in sugar too.
+They contain many valuable antioxidants and a beneficial amount of phosphorus that can prevent or slow down cell damage.
+They are loaded with vitamins and fiber and are low in sugar, too.

 Blueberries

 German Shepherds can eat blueberries.
 They are a superfood rich in antioxidants that prevent cell and tissue damage.
-Blueberries are also a great source of vitamin C and fiber, are excellent for lowering the risk of heart disease and cancer, and are anti-inflammatory.
+Blueberries are also a great source of vitamin C, phosphorus, and fiber, are excellent for lowering the risk of heart disease and cancer, and are anti-inflammatory.

 Blueberries are an excellent snack for your dog and are low in calories.
 They are also lower in sugar content than many other fruits, which is a bonus and kinder to your dog’s teeth.